-The more likely scenario, however, is that this in-house person will have data destruction as a small part of their overall responsibilities – if at all.
-It’s unlikely they will be an expert in data destruction/e-waste recycling.
+The more likely scenario, however, is that this in-house person will have data destruction as a small part of their overall responsibilities - if at all.
+It’s unlikely they will be an expert in data destruction and IT Asset Disposition.

 Wouldn’t you rather work with a team that lives, eats and breathes secure data destruction?